kaiachain/kaia-docs/docs/learn/storage/aws-ami.md

 ## Types of EN AMIs

-Kaia provide different types of AMIs, whose chaindata has been synced with different modes.
+Kaia provides different types of AMIs, whose chaindata has been synced with different modes.

 | **Type** | **Sync Mode** | **AMI Name** |
 |----------|---------------|--------------|